influenzanet/cluster-management/README.md

 ### Set up

-Before proceeding, configure the `influenzanet/values.yaml` file to reflect the details of your deployment.
+Before proceeding, configure the `influenzanet/values.yaml` file to reflect the defaults values for all possible parameters of your deployment.

+It's also possible to create an empty yaml file to be used to override the values in the influenzanet/values.yamlm (it's avised to store this file in a secure location since it will contains some sensitive values)

+When installing/updating the helm chart you can pass the option -f with the path of your yaml file, it will be used to override the values.
+You can pass several times this option with different to cascade the overrides.
+This can be useful if you use several settings with common parameters, for example production and dev environment.
+A last file can contains only the secrets and some others the non sensitive override allowing to store them in a vcs

 In the `values.yaml` file you will find the following configuration values:

 1. namespace, domain and back-end path configurations